 - If you have more than one credit card, after you make the minimum payments on all your cards, pay the credit card balance with the highest interest rate first—you'll save money over the long run.

 - Consider a balance transfer or debt consolidation loan—but only if you can save on interest and avoid getting into more debt.
 To learn more, access Online Banking.

 - Stop using credit cards for non-essential purchases—just say “no” when you don’t have the available cash.

-- Cut back on your expenses like in restaurants and entertainment.
-Learn to use discount stores, wholesale clubs and coupons.
-Also, learn to negotiate with vendors—not every price is set in stone.
+- Learn to negotiate with vendors—not every price is set in stone.

 - Use unexpected money such as gifts or tax refunds to pay down your debt.